-Step 9 - This cable will be a U-Config where the plugs are facing the same direction.
+Step 9 - This cable will be a U-Config where the plugs face the same direction.

 Depending on what plugs you use, you may need to add a little more "wiggle room" to compensate for bending around pedals and going below rails or slots of the boards.

-When dealing with patch cable we offer a variety of plug options.
-They are all robust and the primary concern is about the shape and footprint of the plugs themselves.
-Some plugs are wide in profile but short in height, which is ideal for pedals that are close together.
-Some plugs are tall but narrow in width, these are ideal when jacks are very close together.
+When dealing with a patch cable, we offer various plug options.
+They are all robust, and the primary concern is about the shape and footprint of the plugs themselves.
+Some plugs are wide in profile but short in height, which is ideal for close pedals.
+Some plugs are tall but narrow in width; these are ideal when jacks are very close together.
 Here is a breakdown of plugs we offer for pedalboards.

 Rattlesnake Pancake – The Rattlesnake Pancake is a classic pancake style with a dual lug system for strong contact solder points for tip and shield.
-Width of the pancake is 0.81".
-Height from post base is 0.48".
+The width of the pancake is 0.81".
+Height from the post base is 0.48".
 Pancakes are ideal with plugs are side by side.

 G&H Right Angle – The G&H Right Angle is a very durable and robust right angle.
 If durability is the most important factor, these are ideal.
-Width of the G&H Right Angle head is 0.50".
-Height from post base is 0.65".
+The width of the G&H Right Angle head is 0.50".
+Height from the post base is 0.65".
 G&H Right Angles are ideal for durability and if jacks are close together (like stereo jack pairs)

 G&H Stubby Straight – The G&H Stubby Straight is a great straight plug option for tight places.
-Typically, straight plugs have a long barrel and bushing, this addresses that.
-The G&H Stubby Straight barrel is 1.05" where a Neutrik NP2X Straight barrel/bushing is 2.40".
-When measuring it's important to consider that the barrels do not obviously bend, so that is an inch of the measurement that is not adjustable.
-The G&H Stubby is ideal for switching systems / true bypass loop strips that have many jacks close together.
+Typically, straight plugs have a long barrel and bushing; this addresses that.
+The G&H Stubby Straight barrel is 1.05", where a Neutrik NP2X Straight barrel/bushing is 2.40".
+When measuring, it's important to consider that the barrels do not bend, so an inch of the measurement is not adjustable.
+The G&H Stubby is ideal for switching systems / true bypass loop strips with many jacks close together.

-Neutrik Right Angle – The NP2X Series Neutrik Right Angle is very high quality and durable plug that is used on our instrument cables.
-Depending on the situation, could be used on a board.
-Neutrik Right Angle width is 0.61".
-Height from post base is 0.82".
+Neutrik Right Angle – The NP2X Series Neutrik Right Angle is a very high quality and durable plug that is used on our instrument cables.
+Depending on the situation, it could be used on a board.
+Neutrik's Right Angle width is 0.61".
+Height from the post base is 0.82".
 Neutrik Right Angles are great if you're planning on connecting boards or if you need a robust plug connecting pedals on the outside of the board like a Wah pedal, etc.

 Here are some photos showing the comparison between plugs.
-Looking at right angle options – we have going from left to right – Neutrik Right Angle, G&H Right Angle and Rattlesnake Pancake
+Looking at right angle options – we have to go from left to right – Neutrik Right Angle, G&H Right Angle, and Rattlesnake Pancake

 Top down view: